“bright outlook and happy disposition” » Ben Lim's Bio

 Ben Lim has always been interested in martial arts since he was a teenager.

 His curiosity lead him to start Karate in 1979.
 Upon obtaining his 2nd Dan in Shotokan Karate, he decided to venture into harmonious, flowing arts and thus started training in Aikido with Inaba Sensei from 1987.
 Ben Lim proudly has his 4th Dan and acknowledges and thanks all those that he has trained with to help promote him to this level.
+In 2015 Ben Lim was promoted to 5th Dan by the Aikikai.

 Ben also engages in Tai Chi forms to enable him to have more fluid body movements which are necessary in Aikido.
 He also believes that ballroom dancing helps with acquiring the basic body movements as well as keeping one’s center.
 Also, to keep himself extra fit, he engages in energetic Taiko drumming and swimming.